-In this blog post we share some insights, tips and practical resources about maintaining a work-personal life balance as an academic.
+In this blog post, we share some insights, tips and practical resources about maintaining a work-personal life balance as an academic.

-A work-personal life balance is essential for an overall good quality of life.
+A work-personal life balance is essential for overall good quality of life.
 It also brings many benefits both to scholars’ work productivity and their personal activities and relationships (source).
 It’s not news that academics have a lot on their plate.
 Thus, they may struggle to find time for their personal life and leisure activities.
 Committed researchers find it difficult to narrow down their working programme.
 The work never stops and they are always thinking about new ideas.

-A Times Higher Education study which focuses on responses from academics in the UK, the US and Australia, revealed that UK researchers seem to work the hardest.
+A Times Higher Education study that focuses on responses from academics in the UK, the US and Australia, revealed that UK researchers seem to work the hardest.
 71% of scholars responded they work nine hours a day or more, and 15% more than 10 hours.
 However, UK academics are less likely to work more than five hours during the weekend and they also work less during holidays.

 What does it mean to have a work-personal life balance?

 Everyone talks about the need to maintain a balance between work and our personal life.
 But what does it actually mean and why would this balance be beneficial?

 A work-personal life balance means controlling the amount of time allocated for work to make time for family, friends, or leisure activities.
 According to The Balance Careers, more and more employers have implemented various methods and policies such as flexitime, job sharing or working from home.
 In this way, employees’ lives become easier, helping them achieve a work-life balance.